Skip to housing guidance

 Need More Support?
 Try the PatientsCann UK App

-Free to use — legal support tools, Know Your Journey guide, clinic directory, treatment diary and more.
+Free to use.
+Legal support tools, the Know Your Journey guide, a clinic directory, a treatment diary, and more.
 All in one place.

 The information on this page is for general informational purposes only and does not constitute legal or professional advice.
 PatientsCann UK does not guarantee that the use of medical cannabis will be accepted by all landlords or housing authorities.
 It is advisable to understand the terms of your lease or housing agreement.
 PatientsCann UK will not be liable for any housing-related issues arising from the use of medical cannabis.
 Always seek independent legal advice specific to your situation.